sap-tutorials/sap-build-apps/tutorials/codejam-06-spa-approval/codejam-06-spa-approval.md

     ![Header](approvalform2.png)

 4. Add the following fields by dragging them from the left onto the form.
 Enter the name, and on the right configuration pane set them to read only.

+    >Probably easier to first drag the components and then configure each one.

     | Type | Name | Extra Settings |
     |------|------|------|